With hundreds of posts to choose from, here’s a quick alternative to browsing the archives.

 Many people believe that the fashion industry and the media cause a huge amount of pressure to be piled on the shoulders of young women.

 Just how much do you value your own appearance?
 Would you give up on making a great first impression for a few extra dollars a month?

 Looking for something else?

-If there’s something in particular that you’re looking for, try typing it in the search box at the top-left of this page.
-It’s really quite accurate.
-Alternatively, contact me with details, and I’ll see what I can do to help.
+If you’re looking for something in particular, try typing it in the search box at the top-left of the page.
+It’s quite accurate.
+Alternatively, get in touch with details and I’ll see what I can do.